How long to come off duloxetine

 It’s important to note that withdrawal symptoms from duloxetine can be challenging to manage, and it’s recommended to work closely with a healthcare provider when discontinuing the medication to minimize discomfort and ensure a safe transition.

-See also Duloxetine dose in neuropathic pain
+See also Duloxetine inactive ingredients

 Duration: How Long Does it Take to Come Off Duloxetine?